-Consider this for a second: the average American eats more than 60 whole pounds of beef every year!
-This statistic tells us that beef is a staple of the american diet and an integral part of our way of life.
+Consider this for a second: the average American eats more than 60 pounds of beef every year.
+This statistic tells us that beef is a staple of the American diet and an integral part of our way of life.
 Now, this isn’t necessarily a bad thing!

-If you are eating grass-fed beef, you’re probably actually getting a huge dose of perfectly-balanced, nutritious protein.
+If you are eating grass-fed beef, you’re probably getting a huge dose of perfectly-balanced, nutritious protein.
 And highly nutrient-dense foods satiate you faster, so you can’t overeat on them easily.

-Before going into that, let’s talk about the difference between Grain Fed Beef and Grass Fed!
+Before going into that, let’s talk about the difference between grain-fed beef and grass-fed.

 Do you know where your hamburger meat came from?
-Was it healthy, or sick?
+Was the cow healthy or sick?
 Did the cow live a happy life?
 The answers to these questions relate directly to your well-being, as well as the planet’s.

 The first step to that wellness?
 Know the dangers related to that abundantly available, sold-on-every-corner, commercial beef.

-The first danger: Grains.
 Regular cows raised for their meat are given enormous amounts of corn and other grains during the second phase of their lives.
-Grain-fed beef is higher in saturated fat and omega-6 oils, which may promote heart disease!
+Beef production is faster if farmers raise grain-fed cattle, but this may not be the healthiest option.